thinker007/languine/packages/cli/README.md

 - Supports more than 100 languages with natural and consistent results
 - Ensures that translations align with the tone and intent of your original text

+### 🔑 Extract Translations

+- Extract translations keys from your codebase and save them to your source language file

 ### 🪝 Hooks

 - Supports hooks to format the content with Biome or Prettier